Bus Lane Enforcement

 and thereby reduce CO2 emissions.

 The Police are responsible for the enforcement of the majority

 of traffic regulations where vehicles are moving, such as speeding

 or other forms of dangerous driving.
 However, authorised by current

 legislation, Bedford Borough Council will enforce bus lane

 contraventions through the issuing of Penalty Charge Notices

-There are five bus lane areas in Bedford Borough; Greyfriars, Horne
+There are nine bus lane areas in Bedford Borough;

-Lane, Ampthill Road, Kingsway and Bedford Road Kempston.
-The only
+Greyfriars, Horne Lane, Ampthill Road, Kingsway, Bedford Road

 additional vehicles permitted to use bus lanes are taxis and